worldbank/gld/Support/B - Country Survey Details/ETH/LFS/Correspondence_National_International_Classifications.md

 | 2013 | LF308 | 3611-3613；3710；9998 | Missing | NA|
 | 2021 | LF306 | 361；371 | 235 | Other teaching professionals|
 | 2021 | LF306 | 525-527 | 524 | Other sales workers|

+*NOTE: In the raw datasets, code "999" or "9" usually represents "NR or not stated".*